ROCm/atmi/README.md

 ## Example 2: Manual HSAIL Optimization Process

-This version of cloc supports a process where a programmer can experiment with manual updates to HSAIL.
-This requires the use of SNACK (the -c option).
+This version of snack supports a process where a programmer can experiment with manual updates to HSAIL.
 This process has two steps.

 #### Step 1
 The first step compiles the .cl file into the object code needed by a SNACK application.
 For example, if your kernels are in the file myKernels.cl, then you can run step 1 as follows.
 ```
-   cloc -c -hsail myKernels.cl
+   snack -c -hsail myKernels.cl
 ```
 When cloc sees the "-c" option and the "-hsail" option, it will save four files in the same directory as myKernels.cl file.
 The first two files are always created